-Baylor Engage Fellows become an active part of a community committed to integrating scholarship, citizenship, and leadership in pursuit of the common good.
-Those who excel will go on to become Provost’s Scholars and will find themselves positioned for success beyond Baylor.
-Guided and mentored by Baylor faculty, staff, and Provost’s Scholars, Baylor Engage Fellows participate in the following:
+Students in their second or third year are invited to become Baylor Engage Fellows, a community committed to integrating scholarship, citizenship, and leadership in pursuit of the common good.
+Guided and mentored by Baylor faculty and staff, Baylor Engage Fellows participate in the following:

 Baylor Engage Fellows pursue a variety of research, ambassadorial, and civic endeavors.
 Research pathways might include “V9R” research classes, summer research experiences, public research presentations, submission of grant proposals, or preparing a manuscript for publication in an undergraduate or professional journal.
 Ambassadorial pathways might include proficiency in a modern language, studying abroad, pursuing the Global Engagement certificate, teaching English, or an international internship.
 Civic pathways might include serving as a teaching assistant for a Philanthropy and Public Service course, minoring in Poverty and Social Justice, completing the Baylor in Washington program, and sustaining, deepening, and advancing in service with a local nonprofit organization.